hartmann1301/STLtool/README.md

 # STLtool
-a tool to read stl.file and view or modify them
+a tool to read stl-files and view or modify them